kimtth/pyspark-tika-text-extraction/README.md

    os.environ["PATH"] += os.pathsep + os.path.abspath(r"./hadoop/bin")
    ```

    + tika-python: This API is binding to Apache Tika REST services, At the initial, API launches a tika-server instance, the extraction request will consume and process in the server.
-When you try tika-app.jar, it is not going to be worked.
+If you try tika-app.jar instead of tika-server.jar, it is not going to be worked.
    https://github.com/chrismattmann/tika-python

    + Application Code

    ```
-   dummy_data_gen.py: Test file Generator tika_with_spark.py: Pyspark and Tike Integration Code tika_without_spark.py: Tika code for Single and Multi Thread
+   dummy_data_gen.py: Test file Generator tika_with_spark.py: Pyspark and Tika Integration Code tika_without_spark.py: Tika code for Single and Multi Thread
    ```